JoeyStanley/jekyll-for-designers/cv.md

 ## Other Presentations

 ### Invited Presentations

+"Is Editing Racist, Elitist, or Discriminatory?"
+Panel member in "Situating Editing in a Linguistics Department: A Seminar Series."
+Brigham Young University, Provo, Utah.
+March 1, 2022.

 "Explaining Office Hours."
 Panel member in a seminar called "Make a Good First Impression with Your Syllabus."
 Center for Teaching and Learning, Brigham Young University, Provo, Utah.
 February 18, 2022.
 <a href="/downloads/220218-office_hours.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>